EndPointCorp/end-point-blog/2013/06/13/making-use-of-unix-pipe.html.md

 $ minitest test/test_foo.rb
 ```

 With these two commands in mind, I can now put together everything I need for my pipe.
-First I'm going to vertically split my screen (You can use tmux, or whatever tool you'd like.
-I like iTerm's simple split screen for this.)
-In my terminal on the right, I'm going to startup my listener just like I did above.
-In the terminal on the right, I'm going to start up vim and bring up my test file.
-To execute my test, I'll just use vim's :! command to execute the test command in the shell using the % as a placeholder for the current file name in my active buffer.
+First I’m going to vertically split my screen (You can use tmux, or whatever tool you’d like.
+I like iTerm’s simple split screen for this.)
+In my terminal on the right, I’m going to startup my listener just like I did above.
+In the terminal on the right, I’m going to start up vim and bring up my test file.
+To execute my test, I’ll just use vim’s :! command to execute the test command in the shell using the % as a placeholder for the current file name in my active buffer.

 ```nohighlight
 :!echo "minitest %" > commands
 ```

-If I've done everything right, my test will run on the terminal on the right and then wait for my next command.
+If I’ve done everything right, my test will run on the terminal on the right and then wait for my next command.
 W00T!
-Now I'm going to run all my tests:
+Now I’m going to run all my tests:

 ```nohighlight
 :!echo "./run_all_tests.rb" > commands